-Past participants highly recommend bringing a backpack as one piece of luggage, particularly if you plan to travel quite a bit while abroad.
+If you plan to travel a lot while abroad, past participants recommend bringing a backpack.
 A suitcase with wheels or a collapsible luggage carrier can also be useful.
-It is easier to carry two medium-sized suitcases than one large one.
+It may be easier to carry two medium-sized suitcases than one large one.

-Clearly mark all of your bags with luggage tags with the address of your host site, found on the Contact Page of your program guide.
-You do NOT want your home address on your luggage tags, as you do not want it sent back to the U.S. All luggage should lock for travel within the country, but do not lock it for the airport sections of your journey.
-Padlocks can also be purchased for backpacks, or you may wish to purchase an external mesh covering for your pack, since you will likely not have enough locks to keep every pocket locked shut.
+Have luggage tags with the address of your host site, found on the Contact Page of your program guide on all bags.
+You do NOT want your home address on your luggage, as you do not want it sent back to the U.S.

+All luggage should lock for travel within the country, but do not lock it for the airport sections of your journey.
+Padlocks can also be purchased for backpacks, or you may wish to purchase an external mesh covering, since it is difficult to lock every pocket.